-7.22 For many years, National Park Authority plans have safeguarded a route for a low status relief road to keep through traffic out of the town centre (PDNPA Structure Plan policy T5, Local Plan policy LT4 (now superseded)), but this safeguarding has now been dropped by the Authority.
+7.22 For many years, National Park Authority plans safeguarded a route for a relief road to keep through traffic out of the town centre (PDNPA Structure Plan policy T5, Local Plan policy LT4, both now superseded).
+However the route is no longer safeguarded (paragraph 15.15 of the Core Strategy (2011).
 Derbyshire County Council has no plans for relief road provision.